papermoonio/polkadot-ecosystem-docs-draft/docs/build-on-polkadot/xcm/hrmp-channels/para-to-para.md

 !!!note
     For more detailed information about XCM's functionality, complexities, and instruction set, refer to the [xcm-format](https://github.com/polkadot-fellows/xcm-format){target=_blank} documentation.

-In essence, this process withdraws funds from the parachain's sovereign account to the XCVM Holding Register, then uses these funds to purchase execution time for the XCM Transact instruction, executes Transact, refunds any unused execution time and deposits any remaining funds into a specified account.
+In essence, this process withdraws funds from the parachain's sovereign account to the XCVM Holding Register, then uses these funds to purchase execution time for the XCM `Transact` instruction, executes `Transact`, refunds any unused execution time and deposits any remaining funds into a specified account.

 To send the XCM message to the relay chain, connect to parachain 2500 in Polkadot.js Apps.
 Fill in the required parameters as shown in the image below, ensuring that you: